Updated – May 2026

 - What confidence level applied

-- Whether human review occurred
+- Whether human review occurred and by whom

 - What action was taken on the output